garrandall/popular-music-data/tracks/nobody-knows-what-s-goin--on--in-my-mind-but-me--the-chiffons.md

 (Holds me tight)

 Everybody says that I'm wrong
-But what do they know, know, know...
+But what do they know, know, know

 And I love him (whoa whoa...)
 And I love him (whoa whoa...)
 Everybody says give it up
-But what do they know, know, know...
+But what do they know, know, know